Digital Art | Level 2 | P12554

 Course overview

-This 1 year course involves studying the basics of the digital media industry.
-You will learn the basics of creative software such as Adobe Photoshop and Illustrator, and will explore a wide variety of topics in visual communication, graphic design and photography.
+Throughout the year, you'll dive into the basics of the digital media industry, learning to use creative software like Adobe Photoshop and Illustrator.
+You'll explore a wide array of topics, including visual communication, graphic design, animation and photography.

 -